wangeditor-team/wangEditor-v5-doc/docs/en/v5/editor-config.md

 ![](/image/hoverbar-en.png)

 :::tip
-If you only unwanted hoverbar when select text, set `model: 'simple'` when creating editor
+If you only unwanted hoverbar when select text, set `mode: 'simple'` when creating editor
 :::

 ### Use element type